MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 The options 1. and 2. are the most preferred solutions, in an exotic case like mine, if you want to install Ubuntu 24.04 in virtual machine on Apple silicon [this](https://www.youtube.com/watch?v=kDosGTdwqO0) is a very good tutorial.

+>Pro tip if you want to mount directories from your host system into your guest Ubuntu 24.04 running in VMware fusion, more details [on this link](https://www.liquidweb.com/blog/create-vmware-shared-folder/):
+>```bash
+>/usr/bin/vmhgfs-fuse .host:/BME/ROS2-lessons /home/david/ros2_ws/src/ROS2-lessons -o subtype=vmhgfs-fuse,allow_other
+>```
 </details>

 <details>